Information for lesbian, gay, bisexual, transgender, intersex, queer, and/or questioning+ individuals.

-It may be helpful for you to know that you will not be required to disclose your sexual orientation to anyone, unless you choose to do so—even if you visit the emergency room.
-Regardless of how you feel about your sexuality—still questioning, closeted, or totally "out"—you are entitled to the same sensitive treatment heterosexual survivors should receive.
+It may be helpful for you to know that you will not be required to disclose your sexual orientation to anyone, unless you choose to do so - even if you visit the emergency room.
+Regardless of how you feel about your sexuality - still questioning, closeted, or totally "out" - you are entitled to the same sensitive treatment as any other survivor.

-If you suspect or know that the assailant knew you were lesbian, gay, bisexual, transgender or questioning, you may want to report the assailant to a hate crimes reporting hotline.
+If you suspect or know that the assailant knew you were lesbian, gay, bisexual, transgender, intersex, queer, and/or questioning+ you may want to report the assailant to the Office of Institutional Equity.
 Should you choose to report the assault to the Department of Public Safety, you may choose to share your orientation, or not.

-Outspoken is an organization comprised of gay, lesbian, bisexual, transgender, and ally students at Western Michigan University.
-They focus on the advocacy and well being of GLBTA students through weekly meetings and special events.
+Outspoken is an organization at Western Michigan University comprised of gay, lesbian, bisexual, transgender and ally students.
+They focus on LGBTQ+ inclusion as well as being an open, safe space for anyone who would like to join!
+They focus on the advocacy and well-being of LGBTQ+ students through weekly meetings and special events.

-FIRE Place, our on-campus support and resource service center.
+FIRE Place is our on-campus support and resource center.
 The center is a safe place for students that supports survivors and friends of survivors of sexual assault and other bias incidents.
-From here you can easily reach a network of campus programs, offices, and registered student organizations.
-Caring staff will assist you and provide direct connections to the most beneficial options as well as help students navigate the resources.
+From here you can easily reach a network of campus programs, services, offices, and registered student organizations.
+Caring sexual assault peer educators will assist you and provide direct connections to the most beneficial options as well as help students navigate the resources.
 The center maintains a collection of resources and educational publications on the topics of sexual assault, bias incidents, and other forms of violence.
 You may also come to contribute to ongoing healing art and awareness projects.

-Information on LGBT Survivors adapted from the College of William & Mary Sexual Assault Resources and Education website, copyright 2007.
+College of William & Mary Sexual Assault Resources and Education.
+Web, 2017.

 FIRE!
 Sexual Assault Peer Education, 2017.